Timbavati Game Reserve

 This increases the potential of diversity in terms of species richness.

-The reserve keep track of its animal populations by conducting an annual aerial census.
+The reserve keeps track of its animal populations by conducting an annual aerial census.

 Alien Plant Treatment and Eradication